Add your promotional text...

 For many of us, drinking coffee is one of these – yes, enjoying your morning coffee, so that your body and mind can quietly wake up and prepare for a new day, can very well be a ritual.
 Imagine you are sitting on a terrace, a sandy beach is in the distance, the sea is roaring, and the water is iridescent from the reflection of the sun.
 You breathe in a breath of fresh air and sip fresh coffee.
 You feel the air touching your cheeks, and the wonderful aroma of coffee fills your nostrils.
 Isn't it nice?

 “For me, I have to admit that there have been times in my life when the best part of the day is drinking my morning coffee.
 Honestly, I have learned to enjoy this activity to the fullest.
 Today, it has become a ritual in itself.
 First, I prepare a hot shot with hot water, honey, lemon juice, cayenne pepper, ginger, and cinnamon.
-I mix it, inhale it.
+I mix it, drink it.
 At the same time, the coffee brews, and I can start enjoying it.
 It is absolutely true that regardless of the weather, I drink my coffee outside.” - Caitlin

 Greetings - how can they become a lovely ritual?

 A greeting can also be a ritual.
-In this case, it is not just a passing greeting or a wave of the hand, it is something more.
+In this case, it is not just a passing greeting or a wave of the hand; it is something more.
 It is a greeting with meaning.
 Have you ever thought about how often we greet someone in passing and ask how they are doing without delving into the content and without really expecting an answer?
 How insignificant it is if it is just politeness.

-Of course, politeness is nice, we were raised that way.
+Of course, politeness is nice; we were raised that way.
 But would we at least take a moment and think about it?
 Could the greeting be something heartfelt or a great piece of poetry that makes the greeting joyful, special for both parties, and so every day?

 For example, a greeting when you arrive at a company: “Today is a great day, I see all my friends again,” or “Hello, hello, everyone!”
 Of course, you will not go to a big, important reception with such a greeting, but you can also find a suitable and unique greeting there that is just your calling card.
 Find good and kind words in yourself, add some nice zest, and you're done.